NEXT: take an active role

 - Begin thinking about what you would like to do early in your academic career.

-- Explore these webpages thoroughly (see menu to the left).
-These are the "permanent" links to hundreds of local organizations and opportunities.
+- Explore our ENSP internship pages thoroughly (see menu to the left).
+These are the "permanent" links to hundreds of local organizations and employers.

 - Explore the ENSP Advising Blog -- it features current internship postings from the weekly ENSP Advising newsletter in a searchable format!